tobiasuihlein/hospital_register/README.md

 For now, in the analysis, I focused on comparisons between the different types of hospital providers.
 The figures below show some examples of the charts.

-It can be seen that private hospitals tend to be smaller in size compared to public and non-profit ones.
+**Hospital Size Distribution and Nursing Quotient** The charts show that private hospitals tend to be smaller in size compared to public and non-profit ones.
 Regarding the number of patients per nursing staff, private hospitals show a distribution of wider spread, i.e. there are hospitals with a significantly smaller, but also ones with a larger ratio.

 <img src="resources/plotly_charts/hospital_size_dist_by_provider_types_2.png" title="Hospital Size Distribution by Provider Types" width="400" />   <img src="resources/plotly_charts/nursing_quotient_by_provider_type.png" title="Nursing Quotient Distribution by Provider Types" width="400" />

+**Number of Hospitals per Capita**

+...

 ## Future Work